robert-westenberger/knowledgebase/web-development/frontend/javascript/event-loop.md

 If there are other messages in the queue after the delay, those other messages will have to be processed before the setTimeout is executed.

 ## Several runtimes communicating together
+A web worker or a cross-origin `iframe` has its own stack, heap, and message queue.
+Two runtimes can only communicate through `postMessage` method.